Loris-fleho/GIT-BRANCHES/TD7_Git_Branches.md

 # Exercise 1: Clone a Git repository

-1. Choose the repository created on GitHub or GitLab by one of your teammates, share its web URL.
+1. Choose the repository created on GitHub or GitLab by one of your teammates, share its web URL.
 ```
 https://github.com/Loris-fleho/GIT-BRANCHES
 ```